GifZeb/Nursery/README.md

+# This is my repository for Hardware Project.
+My sensor is SHT31 Humisity and temperature sensor.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/GifZeb/Nursery/edit/master/README.md) to maintain and preview the content for your website in Markdown files.